marcellelee/marcellelee.github.io/index.md

 ## About Me
 Security practitioner, educator, and mentor.
 Passionate about network security, user education, and digital forensics, particularly packet analysis.
 Courses I teach include network security, Security+ prep, digital forensics, and Linux.
 Cyber competition enthusiast.
-Champion of diversity in tech.
+Advocate of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
 You can also email me at marcellelee@protonmail.com.

 Thanks goes out to [Patrick Malanoski](https://www.linkedin.com/in/patrick-malanoski/), who built this page for me and who also teaches me about coding and cryptocurrency!
 Also, hat-tip to [Adam P](https://github.com/adam-p) for the super-helpful markdown cheatsheet.